6. For owners

 In either case there is a time limit of eight weeks following the date the Council gave written notice of its decision.
 The Council has discretion to allow a longer period.

-Reviews have to be carried out by a senior officer who did not take any part in the original decision, and this will be the Corporate Manager Executive Support.
+Reviews have to be carried out by a senior officer who did not take any part in the original decision.

 A request for a review should be sent:-